daattali/beautiful-jekyll/course.md

 subtitle: ''

 ---
 ### Hey mama!
-Do you feel overwhelmed with your home life and don't know how to start?
-If so, you've come to the right place.
-Read on!
+Do you feel overwhelmed with your home life and don't know how to start to create a simple home?
+If so, you've come to the right place!

 ![An image overview of the course.](/uploads/simplify-your-home-life-shm.jpg "Simplify Your Home Life SHM")

 #### Course Description

 _The Simplify Your Home Life: a course for busy moms_ is a six week online course (or go at your own pace) designed to help busy moms explore how to simplify home life in many key, practical areas such as daily routines, decluttering, and habits.
 Sound good?
-Ready to start simplifying?
+Ready to start simplifying and create a **simple home**?
 Click [HERE](https://buy.stripe.com/cN202a5Ou0206MUeUX) to get started!

-### LOOKING FOR MORE WAYS TO SIMPLIFY YOUR HOME LIFE?
+### LOOKING FOR MORE WAYS TO SIMPLIFY YOUR HOME LIFE AND CREATE A SIMPLE HOME?

 I understand that sometimes it's hard to get started.
 So, I put together a FREE course for you: **10 Questions to Help you Simplify Your Home Life** + an accompanying workbook.
 You can access that [HERE](https://mailchi.mp/b9ced2aa71e3/10-questions-to-help-you-simplify-your-home-life) and then come back here to take the full course when you are ready!
+Here's to creating a simple home!

 _Are you looking for a community of other moms simplifying their home lives?_ This is a small sample of the free resources you'll gain access to by being on my monthly mail list.
 Signup below or by grabbing one of the free resources.